olivertaylor/textplay_template/README.rst

 * logbook.txt

   I like to document my work and my processes.
-  In the same way a scientist notes every exparament and result, every day I document what I'm working on and take notes on the problems I'm figuring out.
+  In the same way a scientist notes every experiment and result, every day I document what I'm working on and take notes on the problems I'm figuring out.
   It is my single most important process.

 * makefile

-  This file is used by a command-line utility called `make` to generate milestones of the current draft into the "milestones" folder.
+  This file is used by a command-line utility called ``make`` to generate milestones of the current draft into the "milestones" folder.

 * milestones/